nanoporetech/ont-output-specifications/docs/protocol_formats/output_hash_file.md

 Output Hash File
 ================

-The output hash file is csv file, containing one row per output minknow file.
-It is intended to confirm integrity of the written output data.
+The output hash file is a CSV file, containing one row per output MinKNOW file.
+It is intended to confirm the integrity of the written output data.

 Paths
 -----